okanakdogan/microtwitt/README.md

 ## How to Run

-Use docker compose to up and run.
+Use docker compose to build and run.
 > docker compose build
 > docker compose up

 You can use swagger page to access and send request to API.